 Mobile passcode policy

-Passcodes act as a first line of defense for devices in enterprises; they ensure the security and confidentiality of data contained within devices by restricting unauthorized access beyond the lock screen.
+Passcodes act as a first line of defense for devices in enterprises; they ensure the security and confidentiality of sensitive data contained within devices by restricting unauthorized access beyond the lock screen.
 For organizations, it is highly recommended to adhere to a complex passcode policy since simple and common passcodes enable intruders to gain access to sensitive enterprise data effortlessly.
-Simpler the passcode, higher is the possibility of a brute force attack.
+The simpler the passcode, the higher the possibility of a brute force attack.
 However, strong and fail-safe passcodes incorporate several parameters, including length, casing, special characters, and much more.

 Passcodes have transformed from simple digits to patterns, complex alphanumeric values; biometric passcodes like fingerprint, face, and Iris scanners.
 Configuring these depends on the security guidelines set by your organization.

-Taking various industry verticals into consideration, Mobile Device Manager Plus offers a comprehensive set of MDM passcode policy covering multiple real-time use cases.
+Taking various industry verticals into consideration, Mobile Device Manager Plus offers a comprehensive set of MDM passcode and password policies covering multiple real-time use cases.

 What we'll cover: